-- (a) The requirement for FC and NFC+ to mark-to-market on a daily basis the value of non-cleared OTC derivative contracts applies to contracts outstanding on or after 15 March 2013, date of entry into force of the relevant technical standard, irrespective of the date when they were entered into. - The portfolio reconciliation, dispute resolution and portfolio compression requirements also apply to the portfolio of outstanding OTC derivative contracts.
-As the relevant technical standards enter into force on 15 September 2013, the requirements apply to the portfolio of outstanding contracts as of such date, irrespective of the date when they were entered into, and to any contract concluded thereafter. - (b) Article 11 of EMIR, which provides the basis of these requirements, applies wherever at least one counterparty is established within the EU.
+(a) The requirement for FC and NFC+ to mark-to-market on a daily basis the value of non-cleared OTC derivative contracts applies to contracts outstanding on or after 15 March 2013, date of entry into force of the relevant technical standard, irrespective of the date when they were entered into.

+The portfolio reconciliation, dispute resolution and portfolio compression requirements also apply to the portfolio of outstanding OTC derivative contracts.
+As the relevant technical standards enter into force on 15 September 2013, the requirements apply to the portfolio of outstanding contracts as of such date, irrespective of the date when they were entered into, and to any contract concluded thereafter.

+- (b) Article 11 of EMIR, which provides the basis of these requirements, applies wherever at least one counterparty is established within the EU.
 Therefore, where an EU counterparty is transacting with a third country entity, the EU counterparty would be required to ensure that the requirements for portfolio reconciliation, dispute resolution, timely confirmation and portfolio compression are met for the relevant portfolio and/or transactions even though the third country entity would not itself be subject to EMIR.
-However, if the third country entity is established in a jurisdiction for which the Commission has adopted an implementing act under Article 13 of EMIR, the counterparties could comply with equivalent rules in the third country.

-- (c) Non-financial counterparties below the clearing threshold are subject to the following risk-mitigation techniques: - Timely confirmation: the confirmation timeframes applicable to NFC- are specified in Article 12(2) of the RTS on OTC derivatives; - Portfolio reconciliation: the reconciliation frequency applicable to NFC- is specified in Article 13(3)(b) of the RTS on OTC derivatives; - Portfolio compression, under the conditions defined in Article 14 of the RTS on OTC derivatives: - Dispute resolution, as further specified in Article 15(1) of the RTS on OTC derivatives. - (d) new Yes.
-All financial counterparties (including non-MiFID firms) must comply with the obligations provided in Articles 12 and 15 of the RTS on OTC derivatives, along with the other EMIR requirements, where applicable. - (e) new The national competent authority towards which these obligations shall be fulfilled is the one having jurisdiction over the financial counterparty for which the OTC derivative contract involved has been entered into.
-For funds (AIF or UCITS), and except where the fund manager executes trades on its own account and not on behalf of the funds it manages, it means that the report mentioned in Articles 12 and 15 should be sent to the competent authorities designated under MiFID in the jurisdiction of the fund (not of the asset manager). - (f) new No. A branch should be treated as part of the same legal entity as the headquarter, thus subject to the same jurisdiction as the one where the headquarter is established.
-Therefore the report mentioned in Articles 12 and 15 should be sent to the competent authority designated under MiFID in the jurisdiction of the headquarters. - (g) new No. The requirements on Timely Confirmation, Portfolio Reconciliation, Dispute Resolution and Portfolio Compressions do not apply when one counterparty to the transactions is an entity established in the EU and exempted in accordance with Article 1 of EMIR.
+However, if the third country entity is established in a jurisdiction for which the Commission has adopted an implementing act under Article 13 of EMIR, the counterparties could comply with equivalent rules in the third country. - (c) Non-financial counterparties below the clearing threshold are subject to the following risk-mitigation techniques: - Timely confirmation: the confirmation timeframes applicable to NFC- are specified in Article 12(2) of the RTS on OTC derivatives; - Portfolio reconciliation: the reconciliation frequency applicable to NFC- is specified in Article 13(3)(b) of the RTS on OTC derivatives; - Portfolio compression, under the conditions defined in Article 14 of the RTS on OTC derivatives: - Dispute resolution, as further specified in Article 15(1) of the RTS on OTC derivatives. - (d) Yes.
+All financial counterparties (including non-MiFID firms) must comply with the obligations provided in Articles 12 and 15 of the RTS on OTC derivatives, along with the other EMIR requirements, where applicable. - (e) The national competent authority towards which these obligations shall be fulfilled is the one having jurisdiction over the financial counterparty for which the OTC derivative contract involved has been entered into.
+For funds (AIF or UCITS), and except where the fund manager executes trades on its own account and not on behalf of the funds it manages, it means that the report mentioned in Articles 12 and 15 should be sent to the competent authorities designated under MiFID in the jurisdiction of the fund (not of the asset manager). - (f) No. A branch should be treated as part of the same legal entity as the headquarter, thus subject to the same jurisdiction as the one where the headquarter is established.
+Therefore the report mentioned in Articles 12 and 15 should be sent to the competent authority designated under MiFID in the jurisdiction of the headquarters. - (g) No. The requirements on Timely Confirmation, Portfolio Reconciliation, Dispute Resolution and Portfolio Compressions do not apply when one counterparty to the transactions is an entity established in the EU and exempted in accordance with Article 1 of EMIR. - (h) new Yes to the extent that delegation is permitted under the relevant applicable national or EU legislation regulating the activities of asset managers or of investment funds.